Mark Henry: Tag team championship pursuits (2009–2011)

 On June 29, Henry was traded to the Raw brand and redebuted for the brand that night as the third opponent in a three-on-one gauntlet match against WWE Champion Randy Orton, which he won, turning Henry into a face in the process.
-In August 2009, Henry formed a tag team with Montel Vontavious Porter and the two challenged the Unified WWE Tag Team Champions Jeri-Show (Chris Jericho and The Big Show) for the title at Breaking Point, but were unsuccessful.
+In August, Henry formed a tag team with Montel Vontavious Porter and the two challenged the Unified WWE Tag Team Champions Jeri-Show (Chris Jericho and The Big Show) for the title at Breaking Point on September 13, but were unsuccessful.
 They stopped teaming afterwards, becoming involved in separate storylines, until the February 15, 2010 episode of Raw in which they defeated the Unified WWE Tag Team Champions The Big Show and The Miz in a non-title match.
 The next week they challenged The Big Show and The Miz in a title match but were unsuccessful.
-At Extreme Rules, Henry and MVP fought for a chance to become number one contenders to the Unified WWE Tag Team Championship, but were the second team eliminated in a gauntlet match by The Big Show and The Miz.
+At Extreme Rules on April 25, Henry and MVP fought for a chance to become number one contenders to the Unified WWE Tag Team Championship, but were the second team eliminated in a gauntlet match by The Big Show and The Miz.
 Ultimately, The Hart Dynasty (Tyson Kidd and David Hart Smith) won the match.

 Henry mentored Lucky Cannon in the second season of NXT.
 Cannon was eliminated on the August 10 episode of NXT.
-In September, Henry began teaming with Evan Bourne, starting at the Night of Champions pay-per-view, where they entered a Tag Team Turmoil for the WWE Tag Team Championship.
+In September, Henry began teaming with Evan Bourne, starting at the Night of Champions pay-per-view on September 19, where they entered a Tag Team Turmoil for the WWE Tag Team Championship.
 They made it to the final two before being defeated by Cody Rhodes and Drew McIntyre.
 The team came to an end in October when Bourne suffered an injury and was taken out of action.
 Henry then formed a team with Yoshi Tatsu on the November 29 episode of Raw, defeating WWE Tag Team Champions Justin Gabriel and Heath Slater, after a distraction by John Cena.
 They received a shot at the championship the next week, in a fatal four-way elimination tag team match, which also included The Usos and Santino Marella and Vladimir Kozlov.
 Henry and Tatsu were the first team eliminated in the match.